 At varying points in time, all leaders are required to inspire, motivate, and challenge employees, colleagues, customers and stakeholders.
 At other times, leaders need to monitor performance, hold people accountable for results, and negotiate areas of conflict.

-In all of these situations, leaders rely on feedback from other people to gauge their effectiveness.
+In all these situations, leaders rely on feedback from other people to gauge their effectiveness.
 In particular, leaders need employee feedback.
 Without it they have little hope of inspiring or motivating.

-What leaders really need to make good decisions and motivate people is honest, direct feedback.
+What leaders need to make good decisions and motivate people is honest, direct feedback.
 Feedback-poor environments make it nearly impossible for leaders to motivate top performance, drive results in an organization, and inspire teams toward excellence.